FocalPaint/FocalPaint/CustomShaders/Readme.md

 https://developer.apple.com/metal/Metal-Shading-Language-Specification.pdf

-Everythign in the Standard Library should be available.
+Everything in the Standard Library should be available.
 If something doesn't work, please file an issue.
 Typos and compiler errors should appear in a (rather small) pop up.

 To create a custom shader, just open the brush editor (tap a brush in the brush menu) and click the `</>` button: